 Weight: 7-16 Ibs.

+Colors: white, cream or apricot up to 18 months of age.
 Can be buff, cream or apricot around the face and ears, but all white is desirable.

 Coat: Long and loosely curled, puffing outward from the body all over, rather than hanging down.
 Their coat is double layered, and there is a profuse amount of hair on the head, beard, mustache, ears and tail.

 with children: Yes, exceptionally good with children.
 The Bichon Frise does very well with in family environment.

 with Pets: Yes.
 Bichons are very willing to play with other animals, even dogs twice their size.